MarinaShmovganets/lighthouse/docs/new-audits.md

 - `ms`
 - `numeric`

-`granularity` must either be between 0 - 1 (excluding zero), or any positive integer power of 10.
+`granularity` must be an integer power of 10.
 Some examples of valid values for `granularity`:

 - 0.001
 - 0.01